marcoalc/liferay-docs/develop/tutorials/articles/02-mvc/06-enabling-search-and-indexing/01-enabling-search-and-indexing-for-guestbook-entries.markdown

     indexer.reindex(entry);

-Use *Ctrl-Shift-T* to add and organize imports.
+Use *Ctrl-Shift-O* to add and organize imports.
 Here, you're retrieving an instance of the `EntryIndexer` that you created earlier.
 How do you know that you're obtaining an instance of the correct indexer?
 Since you registered `EntryIndexer` in your guestbook-portlet project's `liferay-portlet.xml` file,